-Ginseng containsthat has a very similar structure to estrogens in women’s body.
-It could fill up the decreasing levels in menopausal women that help in the management of menopause symptoms or could even totally eliminate symptoms with regular consumption.
+Ginseng contains phytoestrogens that has a very similar structure to estrogens in women’s body.
+It could fill up the decreasing estrogen levels in menopausal women that help in the management of menopause symptoms or could even totally eliminate symptoms with regular consumption.
 Ginseng also has ginsenosides that provide stamina and strengthen the immune system.

 Aside from alleviating menopause symptoms, ginseng is also used for treatment of severe cold in adults.
 According to a study from the National Institutes of Health (NIH), Ginseng has positive effects to our immune system.
 It also has anti-carcinogenic properties, glucose regulating properties and improves learning and memory.

 Ginseng could also treat heart disease, erectile dysfunction, hepatitis C, high blood pressure, and other ailments.
 However, there are no adequate studies that prove its effectiveness in such diseases.

 It may bring mild side effects to some people.
 Some have reported to have nervousness and insomnia during treatment.
 On the other hand, long-term use of high doses can lead to stomach upsets, dizziness, and nausea.
 It may also have interactions with drugs for diabetes, Warfarin and depression.
 It is also not recommended for pregnant or breast-feeding women due to lack of evidence for safety of its use to this particular group.

 Healing with Ginseng